Truth and Reconciliation Commission (South Africa): Amnesty

 Many black South Africans were angered at amnesty being granted for human rights abuses committed by the apartheid government.
 The BBC described criticisms of the amnesty system as stemming from a "basic misunderstanding" about the TRC's mandate, which was to uncover the truth about past abuse, using amnesty as a mechanism, rather than to punish past crimes.
 Critics of the TRC dispute this, saying that their position is not a misunderstanding but a rejection of the TRC's mandate.

 Among the highest-profile criticisms came from the family of prominent anti-apartheid activist Steve Biko, who was killed by the security police, and whose story was featured in the film Cry Freedom.
 Biko's family described the TRC as a "vehicle for political expediency", which "robbed" them of their right to justice.
 The family opposed amnesty for his killers on these grounds and brought a legal action in South Africa's highest court, arguing that the TRC was unconstitutional.

+When the TRC drew to a close there were more than 300 cases of gross violations of human rights that remained unresolved.
+These cases concerned cases of abduction, disappearances, torture and murder and were committed by perpetrators who were not granted amnesty or who had not testified before the Commission.
+These cases were handed to the National Prosecuting Authority (NPA) for investigation and prosecution.
+Due to political interference in the work of the NPA, investigations were delayed and obstructed for twenty years.
+In 2017, after years of struggle on the part of the family of anti-apartheid activist, Ahmed Timol, the inquest into his death was re-opened.
+Timol died in police detention in 1971.
+The police claimed he had committed suicide but his family never accepted this finding.
+In a landmark verdict, on 12 October 2019, Judge Mothle overturned the finding of the apartheid-era inquest and found that Timol was murdered by the Security Police at John Vorster Square Police Station in Johannesburg.
+This case opened the way for the re-opening of further inquests.